prakhar1616/Mobile-Sales-Dashboard-Project/README.md

-# Mobile-Sales-Dashboard-Project
-📊 Mobile Sales Dashboard  An interactive Power BI dashboard that visualizes mobile sales data, including revenue, transactions, customer ratings, and trends by city, brand, and payment methods for better data-driven insights.
+# 📊 Mobile Sales Dashboard

+✨ An interactive Power BI Dashboard that transforms raw mobile sales data into powerful insights for smarter decision-making.

+# 🚀 Overview

+This dashboard provides a complete analysis of mobile sales across different dimensions like city, brand, time, and payment methods.
+It helps understand trends, customer behavior, and product performance in a simple and visual way.